 However, before you log in to the Interactive Brokers platform, review not only its prices but its services.
 We wouldn’t recommend the venue to amateur investors.
-Although IBKR tries to tailor its features toward passive traders, these options’ complexity still wards new investors off.
+Although Interactive Brokers tries to tailor its features toward casual traders, these options’ complexity still wards new investors off.

 There are four platforms: